Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Related work

 Unlike the segmentation task, which is widely studied \cite{ben20233dteethseg,rekik2025tseglab}, the number of studies on tooth landmark detection (\ie localization) is still limited.
-Previous studies can be grouped into two main categories: traditional methods \cite{woodsend2021automatic,triarjo2023automatic} and deep learning-based approaches \cite{wu2022two,wei2022dense,lang2022dentalpointnet,lang2021dllnet,Tibor2022}.
-Some of these methods adopt a generalized framework involving both tooth segmentation and landmark detection \cite{wu2022two,wei2022dense,lang2021dllnet}.

-The work presented in \cite{woodsend2021automatic,triarjo2023automatic} relies on traditional approaches for landmark detection.
-In \cite{woodsend2021automatic}, the proposed method follows consecutive steps including approximating the dental surface orientation, identifying local maxima to locate landmarks, segmenting teeth using surface features, removing non-tooth parts via rule-based filtering and jaw-line fitting, and labeling teeth and detecting landmarks for each tooth.
-Meanwhile, the approach in \cite{triarjo2023automatic} combines deep learning for tooth segmentation and a weighted mesh points method for landmark detection.
-The landmark detection approach draws inspiration from \cite{woodsend2021automatic}, incorporating unit vector orientation, unit vector sign determination, and landmark point identification.
-These traditional methods rely on handcrafted features such as curvature, local maxima, and surface orientation, which may not generalize well across diverse dental models or handle variations such as missing teeth or deformities.

-Wei \etal \cite{wei2022dense} proposed a deep learning method for landmark and axis detection from a 3D tooth model.
-In this framework, the landmarks and axes are encoded as dense fields defined on the surface of a tooth model.
-This approach incorporates multi-scale feature extraction and feature enhancement modules to capture both local and global features.
-While this approach is effective, its reliance on k-means clustering introduces several limitations, particularly regarding computational efficiency and flexibility, especially when dealing with varying numbers of landmarks or different tooth model characteristics.

-Wu \etal \cite{wu2022two} presented the TS-MDL framework, a two-stage method for joint tooth labeling and landmark identification.
-The first stage employs an end-to-end iMeshSegNet, a variant of MeshSegNet \cite{lian2020deep,lian2019meshsnet}, to label each tooth on the downsampled scan.
-In the second stage, TS-MDL uses the segmentation results to identify the region of interest (ROI) for each tooth on the original mesh, then employs a lightweight version of PointNet, named PointNet-Reg, to predict the corresponding landmark heatmaps that encode landmark locations.
-The advantage of this method lies in its efficiency, as the heatmap predictions are directly used to identify landmarks, eliminating the need for additional post-processing steps.
-However, a significant limitation is its reliance on a predefined number of landmarks, which makes the method unsuitable for cases where the number and type of landmarks vary across different teeth.
+Existing methods can be broadly categorized into three categories: traditional geometry-based methods, deep learning-based direct prediction methods, and hybrid coarse-to-fine frameworks.
+Despite recent advances, most approaches remain limited by dataset size, annotation inconsistency, and lack of robustness to clinical variability, motivating the need for standardized benchmarks such as the present challenge.